A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 Not therapy or profession/medical advice

-As mentioned in Contact, the information on this website, and the services offered, are for personal development, growth, and well-being only.
+As noted following Contact, the information on this website, and the services offered, are for personal development, growth, and well-being only.
 They are not a substitute for psychotherapy, medical care, or other professional services.

 No Promises or Guarantees

 There are no promises or guarantees about the effectiveness or outcomes of any information or services that are provided.
 Individual experiences will vary and depend on factors beyond our control.
-By using our services, you acknowledge that we do not guarantee specific results or benefits, and that communicating (your feedback/etc.) impacts outcomes.
+By using our services, you acknowledge that we do not guarantee specific results or benefits.

 Limitation of Liability